Your Introduction to Mentoring at Phoenix Seminary

 Our purpose is to stimulate students to grow in godliness so they may increasingly embody the character of Christ and lifestyle of a mature Christian disciple.
-We encourage this growth through heart-to-heart mentoring relationships for each student in the MDiv, MABL, and MAC programs.
+We encourage this growth through heart-to-heart mentoring relationships for each student in the MDiv, MABL, MAC, and Diploma (30hr) programs.

 Mentoring Program Focus

-The focus of the Mentoring Program is the four outcomes under the Character Development section of Phoenix Seminary’s Profile of a Graduate (see Graduation). http://www.ps.edu/academics/graduation/).
+The focus of the Mentoring Program is the four attributes under the Character Development section of Phoenix Seminary’s Aspirations for Students (see Graduation).

 In the area of character development, each graduate will:

 - Evidence an increasing love and growing accountability to God and the body of Christ.